from sklearn.model_selection import cross_val_score

 It’s hard to say whether this truly is the best set of parameters, because some of the differences in accuracy between parameter combinations may be due to chance, based on which samples happened to appear in each fold.
 That’s just a limitation of basic cross-validation, and so all we can say with confidence is that this is a good combination of parameters.

-attribute and click on the components, we can see that the parameters of this Pipeline
+If we printed out the best_estimator_ attribute and clicked on the components, we would see that the parameters of this Pipeline match the best parameter set we located in the previous lesson.

 SimpleImputer(fill_value='missing', strategy='constant')